hadrian3689/function_call_obfuscation/README.md

 1. For both `func_xor.cpp` and `sc_xor.cpp` use `g++ func_xor.cpp -o func_xor` if compiling on **Linux**

 2. For the others, you **Console App C++** in *Visutal Studio*.
 Use the `Release x64` option when building the binary.

+## Check Imports
+1. You can check imports using `https://github.com/Delphier/dumpbin` with `.\dumpbin.exe /imports file.exe`